 Shop through airline shopping portals.

 If you do a lot of shopping online, you can earn free flights rather quickly by utilizing shopping portals.
-My favorite shopping portal by far is the Chase Ultimate Rewards portal.
+My favorite shopping portal by far is the Chase portal.
 On any given day, you can earn an extra 2-5 points for every dollar you spend at retailers like Best Buy, Home Depot, Lowe’s, or Macy’s.

 Using these shopping portals every time you buy something online is crazy smart, and especially if you pair your shopping with solid credit card.
 Compare more of our favorite rewards cards here.